 When Joseph tried to send money, he said that Revolut warned him the name didn’t match the account exactly, but he was told by the scammer it was due to the initials being used instead of his full name.

-It’s worth stressing that there have been numerous media reports of Confirmation of Payee refusing payments for legitimate transfers due to slight differences in the name used.
+It’s worth stressing that there have been many media reports of Confirmation of Payee refusing payments for legitimate transfers due to slight differences in the name used.

 Joseph assumed this was one such case and sent money for the deposit.